COVESA/ccs-components/README.md

 It is here realized on an SQLite DB.<br>
 The OVDS server exposes an HTTP interface for reading from, or writing to the OVDS.

-# ccs-client
+# OVDS/CCS Client
-The CCS client reads data from the VISSv2 server over HTTP or Websocket transports, and writes it to the OVDS via the OVDS server.
+The OVDS/CCS client reads data from the VISSv2 server over HTTP or Websocket transports, and writes it to the OVDS via the OVDS server.

-# mqtt-client
-There is also an MQTT client that can read data from the VISSv2 server over MQTT, and write it to the OVDS via the OVDS server.
-This client is not shown in the figure.

 # VISSv2-server
 The VISSv2 server is not developed on this repo, it is found on https://github.com/MEAE-GOT/WAII.